 3C1.
 The SILC Chair will supervise the 1.0 FTE Executive Director (ED) for assigned SILC duties beginning October 1, 2020.

 3C2.
 The Executive Director will supervise support staff at .25 FTE for assigned SILC duties beginning October 1, 2020.-surpassed with addition of staff

+Note: FFY24 objectives continued as previously stated and are carried over in SPIL extension with a technical amendment-no substantial amendment was required.